meshonline/Crosstalk_Cancellation/README.md

 After called process_stereo_channel, convert the audio data back to unsigned short:<br/>
 unsigned short raw_signal = (signal + 0.5) * 65536.0;<br/>
 <br/>
-Note: The length of the output vector may not be equal to the length of the input vector.
+Note: The length of the output vector may not equals the length of the input vector.

 ### License
 The MIT License (MIT)